chanzuckerberg/cellxgene/docs/faq.md

 #### I have a BIG dataset - how can I make cellxgene run as fast as possible?

+If your dataset requires gigabytes of disk space, you may need to select an appropriate storage format in order to effectively utilize `cellxgene`.
+Tips and tricks:
-`cellxgene` is optimized for columnar data access.
-Format the expression matrix (`.X`) as either a [SciPy CSC sparse matrix](https://docs.scipy.org/doc/scipy/reference/generated/scipy.sparse.csc_matrix.html) or a dense Numpy array (whichever is smaller).

-If you are using `cellxgene prepare`, include the `--sparse` flag to ensure `.X` is formatted as a CSC sparse matrix (by default, `.X` will be a dense matrix)
+- `cellxgene` is optimized for columnar data access.
+For large datasets, format the expression matrix (`.X`) as either a [SciPy CSC sparse matrix](https://docs.scipy.org/doc/scipy/reference/generated/scipy.sparse.csc_matrix.html) or a dense Numpy array (whichever creates a smaller `h5ad` file).
+If you are using `cellxgene prepare`, include the `--sparse` flag to ensure `.X` is formatted as a CSC sparse matrix (by default, `.X` will be a dense matrix).
+- `cellxgene` start time is directly proportional to `h5ad` file size and the speed of your file system.
+Expect that large (eg, million cell) datasets will take minutes to load, even on relatively fast computers with a high performance local hard drive.
+Once loaded, exploring metadata should still be quick.

-NOTE: if your dataset size exceeds the size of memory (RAM) on the host computer, differential expression calculations will be extremely slow (or fail, if you run out of virtual memory).
+- If your dataset size exceeds the size of memory (RAM) on the host computer, differential expression calculations will be extremely slow (or fail, if you run out of virtual memory).

 # Algorithms